Yord/shargs/README.md

 <td>
 <details>
 <summary>
-Text acts much like <code>line</code>, but does not cut off lines that surpass a line's width.
+Text acts much like <code>line</code>, but does not cut off strings that surpass a line's width.
-Instead, it splits the string by words and adds a new line with the rest of the string.
+Instead, it splits the string by words and adds new lines with the remaining words.
 </summary>

 Example: